Skip to content

 Sophie Klaus | Public Relations Manager

 Sophie Klaus was first introduced to The Commons as a part of a semester-long volunteer project with Western New Mexico University (WNMU) in Spring of 2023.
 In the following summer, she worked as a Summer Associate and has since then worked as the Operations Manager and Executive Assistant.
-She recently graduated from WNMU in May with a bachelor’s degree in Marketing and an associate’s degree in Graphic Design.
+She recently graduated from WNMU in May 2025 with a Bachelor’s degree in Marketing and an Associate’s degree in Graphic Design.
 In her current role as Public Relations Manager, she helps share the mission of The Commons through marketing, outreach, and communications.

 Leaf